IIIF/guides/guides/navplace.md

           }

           /**
              A helper function for Leaflet.
 Leaflet sees GeoJSON objects as "features".
-This function says what to do with each feature when adding these features to the map.
+This function says what to do with each feature when adding the feature to the map.
 Here is where you detect what metadata appears in the pop-ups.
 For our purposes, we assume the metadata you want to show is in the GeoJSON 'properties' property.
-Our 'label' and 'summary' will be formatted as language maps, since they are most likely coming directly from a IIIF resource type and IIIF Presentation API 3 requires 'label' and 'summary' to be formatted as language maps.
+Our 'label' and 'summary' will be formatted as language maps, since they are most likely coming directly from a IIIF resource type and IIIF Presentation API 3 requires 'label' and 'summary' to be formatted as a language map.
           */
           function pointEachFeature(feature, layer){
              if (feature.properties) {
                 if(feature.properties.label.en) {
+                    //Oh no is the label you want in the Manifest?
+Get it like...
+                    //popupContent += `<div><label>Label:</label>${manifest.label.en}</div>`

                     popupContent += `<div><label>Label:</label>${feature.properties.label.en}</div>`
                 }
                 if(feature.properties.summary.en) {